Guru Deshpande: Production house and film school

 After working for two decades in Kannada Film Industry, director Guru Deshpande turned producer launching G Cinemas in 2019 and announced Gentleman starring Prajwal Devaraj and Gandhinagar was excited with this amazing combination.
 Gentleman is a crime-action film written and directed by Jadesh Kumar Hampi, Action Prince Prajwal Devaraj and Nishvika Naidu essayed the lead roles, B. Ajaneesh Loknath handled background score.
 Puneeth Rajkumar and Dhruva Sarja released trailer on 6 January 2020 and it immediately caught audience attention.

 The film's Wake Up Theme song sung by Anthony Dasan was released on 29 January 2020.
 Even before Gentleman movie released there was big demand in Tamil and Telugu for the remake rights.

-The film was released on 7 February 2020 to a good response.

 In 2020, Guru Deshpande launched two more movies under G Cinemas banner 'Love You Racchu' starring Ajay Rao and Rachita Ram written by Shashank and directed by debutant Shankar Raj and 'Pentagon', an anthology film co-produced by Kaushik Izardar.
 'Pentagon' has generated curiosity among Sandalwood fans especially for the combination of five directors Raghu Shivamoga, Chandra Mohan, Akash Srivatsa, Kiran Kumar and Guru Deshpande.
 Manikanth Kadri will be composing the music, cinematography is handled by Kiran Hampapur and Abhilash Kallathi, and edited by Venkatesh UDV.
 His next project will be the much awaited sports drama ‘Thackeray’ expected to go on floors soon.

 After donning the hats of director and producer Guru Deshpande launched G Academy, Institute of Cinema and Entertainment in 2019.
 Well known Sandalwood directors Dayal Padmanabhan, 'Jatta' Giriraj, Satyaprakash, 'Bahaddur' Chethan Kumar are among faculty at the film school.

+Personal life

+Guru Deshpande married Shilpa Deshpande in 2004 and they have a son.
+Shilpa debuted in films with Pentagon under the screen name Pritika Deshpande.